Equifax is hoping to earn back customers' trust after a major breach.

 Equifax is fighting to regain consumer trust, following one of the largest and most damaging data breaches in history, when the credit reporting giant unwittingly exposed sensitive personal information belonging to 145 million people.

 The company recently extended the deadline for consumers to put a free freeze on their Equifax credit file — or unfreeze it for free — until June 30, 2018.
-And it just rolled out a new service called Lock & Alert that enables users to limit access to their Equifax file — with some exceptions — with a click on their computer or swipe on their cellphone.
+And it just rolled out a new service called Lock & Alert that enables users to limit access to their Equifax file.

 In announcing the service, Paulino do Rego Barros, Jr., Equifax interim CEO, said Lock & Alert allows consumers “to help control access to their personal Equifax credit report in an easy and convenient way.”